 Shortly proceeding that day, came some of the darkest and difficult times of my life.
 As I would sit on the floor, with my head buried in my arms in complete defeat, Charlie would nudge me with his cold, wet nose, as if to reassure me that it was all going to be okay and that I would never be alone.

 And he was right.
 As we climbed our way out of that rut, I was never alone.
-His loyalty and companionship helped me through those difficult times and allowed it to strengthen and define me instead of break me.
+His loyalty and companionship helped me through those difficult times and allowed it to strengthen and define me instead of breaking me.
 Charlie stayed patiently by my side as I rebuilt my confidence and rediscovered my lust for life.

 In no time, we were hiking trails, conquering mountains, and even spending nights together camping underneath the stars.
 Heck, we even tried paddle-boarding together (although he wasn’t a big fan of that)!
 I didn’t have much, but I always had him and wherever I would go, he would always come along.

 But eventually his body became older and he struggled to keep up.
 But this wouldn’t stop us from being together!
 I still carry him along on our adventures because I knew how much he hated to be left behind.
-Gradually, he became so weak that he was unable to even jump up to his favourite seat on the couch, but I would still pick up him and place him there because I knew how happy it made him.
+Gradually, he became so weak that he was unable to even jump up to his favorite seat on the couch, but I would still pick up him and place him there because I knew how happy it made him.

 But now his body is too weak and he is unable to eat.
 I can see that not even puréeing his food is enough anymore.
 Crushing his pain medication in his food is not enough anymore.
 Everything I try to do is no longer enough anymore.